nklayman/vue-cli-plugin-electron-builder/README.md

 module.exports = {
   pluginOptions: {
     electronBuilder: {
       // option: default // description
       disableMainProcessTypescript: false, // Manually disable typescript plugin for main process.
 Enable if you want to use regular js for the main process (src/background.js by default).
       mainProcessTypeChecking: false // Manually enable type checking during webpck bundling for background file.
     }
   }
-};
+}
 ```

-You may also want to set `mainWindow`'s type to `any` and change `process.env.WEBPACK_DEV_SERVER_URL` to `process.env.WEBPACK_DEV_SERVER_URL  as  string` to fix type errors.
+If you are adding typescript before vue-cli-plugin-electron-builder, you may also want to set `mainWindow`'s type to `any` and change `process.env.WEBPACK_DEV_SERVER_URL` to `process.env.WEBPACK_DEV_SERVER_URL as string` to fix type errors.
+If you add typescript first, this will be done automatically.

 ## How it works:

 ### Build command:

 The build command consists of three main phases: render build, main build, and electron-builder build:

 1. Render build: This phase calls `vue-cli-service build` with some custom configuration so it works properly with electron.
 (The render process is your standard app.)
 2. Main build: This phase is where vue-cli-plugin-electron-builder bundles your background file for the main process (`src/background.js`).
 3. Electron-builder build: This phase uses [electron-builder](https://www.electron.build) to turn your web app code into an desktop app powered by [Electron](https://electronjs.org).

 ### Serve command:

 The serve command also consists of 3 main phases: main build, dev server launch, and electron launch:

 1. Main build: This phase, like in the build command, bundles your app's main process, but in development mode.
 2. Dev server launch: This phase starts the built in dev server with a few modifications to work properly with electron.
 3. Electron launch: This phase launches electron and tells it to load the url of the above dev server.